ivoras/epidem/README.md

 # A Tiny Epidemiological Simulator in Go

-This simulator simulates interactions between hundreds of millions of people the "brute force" numerical way: there's literally state being kept for each and every simulated person.
+This simulator simulates interactions between hundreds of millions of people in a "brute force" numerical way: there's literally state being kept for each and every simulated person.
 There are probably equations which do this much more efficiently without simulating each individual person.
 This simulator simulates what's going on with the population day-by-day.

 The result is a CSV file outputted to stdout.
 CSV data can be graphed, e.g. with gnuplot: